Music Theory doesn’t have to consist of boring drills and endless busy work. Easy Music theory is in every piece so why not teach it as you go?

 - Talk about other Key Signatures (Review the ones the student has worked with)

 - Talk about basic musical form (ABA etc.)

-- Find Intervals with in the piece.
+- Find Intervals within the piece.

 - Chords (Beginning with I, IV, and V7)

 I have the students do some written work at the lesson to reinforce the concepts that need memorization such as Key Signatures and Intervals.
-I also work in ear training by having beginning students sing, instead of say, the note names.
+I also work in ear training by having beginning students sing, instead of saying, the note names.
 With intermediate students, we work on recognizing chord qualities and playing by ear.
 My goal is to have students understand the music they are learning.
-I want them to be able to improvise, read a lead sheet and learn some popular music or church music by ear or by watching covers on YouTube.
+I want them to be able to improvise, read a lead sheet, and learn some popular music or church music by ear or by watching covers on YouTube.

 These are the basic requirements I have for my students.
 I have found that by working Theory into the lesson, students learn these concepts easily and naturally.
 I occasionally have advanced students who want to go further with Theory.
-At that point I will present more advanced concepts.
+At that point, I will present more advanced concepts.
 But for most, a basic working knowledge of Theory is what they need to become confident pianists.

 How do you teach theory?
 Leave a comment below.